quantified-uncertainty/squiggle/packages/ai/files/squiggleDocs.md

 Danger.integrateFunctionBetweenWithNumIntegrationPoints({|x| x+1}, 1, 10, 10)

-Danger.integrateFunctionBetweenWithEpsilon: (f: Function, min: Number, max: Number, epsilon: Number) => Number Integrates the function `f` between `min` and `max`, and uses an interval of `epsilon` between integration points when doing so.
+Danger.integrateFunctionBetweenWithEpsilon: (f: Lambda, min: Number, max: Number, epsilon: Number) => Number Integrates the function `f` between `min` and `max`, and uses an interval of `epsilon` between integration points when doing so.
 This makes its runtime less predictable than `integrateFunctionBetweenWithNumIntegrationPoints`, because runtime will not only depend on `epsilon`, but also on `min` and `max`.

 Same caveats as `integrateFunctionBetweenWithNumIntegrationPoints` apply.